zoe9078/website-2.0/exampleSite/content/english/_index.md

   title: "About Me"
   description: "Welcome!
 I am Zoe White, a student of computer science and art.
 My passions lie where these two subjects meet and I am pursuing opportunities which will give me experience in either, but preferably both, of these areas."
   image: "images/wrapper-img.png"
+  button:
+    enable: true
+    label: "Learn More"
+    link: "about"

 ######################### Portfolio ###############################